ashusharma-git/yoga-class-admission-app/README.md

 ## About the application and its design
+Feature:

+1. New Registration
+2. Batch Change
+3. Fee payment (monthly basis)

-Home page of this web app serves the form to submit in order to join yoga-session.
+Home page of this web app serves the form, followed by payment page in order to join yoga-session.
+Anyone who do not complete payment can pay any time by clicking on `Fee Payment` button on home page.

+`Fee Payment` will first check payment status, if not done, then only it will proceed to payment page.

+`Batch change` will give option to change batch.
+In this process, first it check the payment status, if it is `PAID` only then it will allow to change bacth.

 There are three tables in one database, namely- applicant, batch, payment.